WrestleMania I: Reception

 The attendance at the event was 19,121.
 In addition, the event was seen by over one million viewers through closed-circuit television, making it the largest wrestling event on closed-circuit television in the United States at the time.
 A technical glitch ended the closed circuit broadcast early into the showing at the Civic Arena in Pittsburgh, Pennsylvania.
-To appease angry fans who pelted the screen with garbage, WrestleMania was broadcast in its entirety on local ABC affiliate WTAE-TV two weeks later.
+To appease angry fans who pelted the screen with garbage, WrestleMania was broadcast in its entirety on local ABC affiliate WTAE-TV On Saturday April 6th, 1985.

 John Powell of Slam!
 Wrestling rated the event as average, citing that it "wasn't the greatest".
 Despite his overall rating, he praised several moments, including Orton hitting Orndorff with his cast, King Kong Bundy's win, and André the Giant throwing the money into the crowd.
 Powell listed Mr. T wrestling as his least favorite moment of the pay-per-view, saying the main event match, in which Mr. T took part, was humorous despite its lack of technical wrestling.
 Pro Wrestling Illustrated awarded the main event match its annual PWI Match of the Year honor.
 The event was included in a July 2007 special that aired on the MSG Network titled "The 50 Greatest Moments at Madison Square Garden", ranking at No. 30.

 In the December 2002 issue of Wrestling Digest, the main event match-up was listed as number five in the most memorable twenty-five matches of the past twenty-five years.
 Echoing John Powell's thoughts, Kevin Eck of Wrestling Digest stated, "The match itself was far from a technical-wrestling classic, but it delivered in terms of entertaining the crowd."
 In another Wrestling Digest article, written by Keith Loria, the main event was ranked third in the top ten matches in WrestleMania history.
 In contrast to Powell, Loria believed that Mr. T "proved to be an adequate grappler".

 Several of the undercard matches received a more negative reception.
 Reviewing for tjrwrestling, John Canton rated the Body Slam Challenge between Big John Studd and Andre The Giant as a "Dud", stating it needed "to be two minutes tops" and noting how limited both men were.
-Reviewing for 411mania, Kevin Pantoja was mildly more positive, highlighting the "novelty of someone possibly body slamming Andre The Giant" and it's nature as "pure spectacle", but stated it had plenty of "plodding moments".
+Reviewing for 411mania, Kevin Pantoja was mildly more positive, highlighting the "novelty of someone possibly body slamming Andre The Giant" and its nature as "pure spectacle", but stated it had plenty of "plodding moments".